Checked Swallowtail, Odontanthias borbonius (Valenciennes 1828)

 Summary:

-A pink to reddish anthiine with 9-11 large brown or yellow blotches (larger than eye) on the side, and a broad bright yellow band running below the eye from the snout tip to the pectoral-fin base.
+A pink to reddish anthiine with 9-11 large brown or yellow blotches on the side (larger than the eye), and a broad bright yellow band running below the eye from the snout tip to the pectoral-fin base.

 A Checked Swallowtail in an aquarium